mtzguido/pulse/artifact/README.md

     $ tar xzf pulsecore-pldi2025.tar.gz

 This will create the pulsecore/ directory with the artifact contents.
-You can now open this directory in VS Code (or another devcontainer-capable editor) and tell it to use the devcontainer (see `.devcontainer/devcontainer.json` for its definition).
+You can now open this directory as a workspace in VS Code by:

+    $ code pulsecore/

+(or just using the GUI) and tell it to use the devcontainer.
 VS Code will usually prompt you about it, but otherwise can be done via Ctrl-Shift-P and "Dev Containers: Rebuild and Reopen in Container".

+The devcontainer also indicates VS Code to install the F* extension.
+See `.devcontainer/devcontainer.json` for the devcontainer definition.

+You can now build Pulse by opening a terminal in VS code and running:

+    $ make -j$(nproc)

 Once done, you should be able to open F* files in the artifact and immediately be able to verify them interactively.
 This link